UVRI-BCB/RNAseq/README.md

 #### Nextflow Pipeline

-The Nextflow pipeline (nextflow/) is implemented using Nextflow, a domain-specific language for data-driven computational pipelines.
+The [Nextflow pipeline](https://github.com/UVRI-BCB/RNAseq/tree/main/bash) is implemented using Nextflow, a domain-specific language for data-driven computational pipelines.
 It includes steps for quality control, trimming, alignment, and gene expression quantification.
-For detailed instructions and usage information, please refer to the Nextflow README.

 #### WDL Pipeline

-The WDL pipeline (wdl/) is implemented using Workflow Description Language (WDL), a language for describing data analysis workflows.
+The [WDL pipeline](https://github.com/UVRI-BCB/RNAseq/tree/main/wdl) is implemented using Workflow Description Language (WDL), a language for describing data analysis workflows.
 It includes steps for quality control, trimming, alignment, and gene expression quantification.
-For detailed instructions and usage information, please refer to the WDL README.

 #### Bash Pipeline

-The Bash pipeline (bash/) is implemented as a bash script.
+The [Bash pipeline](https://github.com/UVRI-BCB/RNAseq/tree/main/bash) is implemented as a bash script.
 It performs RNA-Seq analysis using native Linux tools and bash scripting.
 It includes steps for quality control, trimming, alignment, and gene expression quantification.
-For detailed instructions and usage information, please refer to the Bash README.

 ### Usage